bulentgercek/bg-portfolio/README.md

 ## 2. Infrastructure<a name="2"></a>

-The entire infrastructure of this site runs on a Cloud VPS Server built on Hetzner and an Ubuntu Linux server installed on it.
+The entire infrastructure of this site runs on a Cloud VPS Server built on Hetzner and an Ubuntu Linux installed on it.
 The entire setup has been installed and managed by myself, and the following applications form the building blocks of the system.

 - Nginx HTTP Server
 - Firewall Security with Firewalld